WorkingMediumGermany

 Frequently Asked Questions

-Is the German Pinscher a good apartment dog?
+Is the German Pinscher a good family dog?

-How much exercise does the German Pinscher need?
+How much exercise does a German Pinscher need?

 Our Shop